HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/kaltura_configuration.md

 }
 ```

+### Kaltura Synchronisation time interval configuration in DAM

+We are using wait status in case of video synchronization.
+There will be 3 retries. each retry has same timeout of 2 minutes.
+Once all retries are finished the operation will go to FAILED status.

+OPERATION_WAIT_INTERVAL is used as environment variable with default value of 2 minutes and the user can increase this value if needed. example: "OPERATION_WAIT_INTTERVAL: 120000".

 ## How is the configuration setup for Kaltura Plugin

 The kaltura plugin configurations are currently maintained as config maps. i.e. user can find kaltura-plugin.json in the configuration folder under HELM Package and can be deployed into DAM by doing a HELM upgrade.